Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 ## Set NCN Image Root Password, SSH Keys, and timezone (optional) on PIT Node

-Modify the NCN images by setting the root password and adding ssh keys for the root account.
+Modify the NCN images by setting the root password and adding SSH keys for the root account.
 Changing the timezone for the NCNs can also be done at this time.
 This procedure shows this process being done on the PIT node during a first time installation of the CSM software.